outdreamer/build-a-cure-1/docs/problem_solving_automation_selection.md

 	- if you have a lot of specific information about objects in the system and are missing a few relationships, you can use queries on the object model

 - the methods listed in problem_solving_matching.md use different starting points:
-	- matching structures
-	- solution/problem/system metadata
+	- solution/problem model
-	- using conceptual/intent/variance interfaces
+	- using interfaces (conceptual/intent/variance/system)
-	- derivation methods (systems, interfaces, functions, structures)
+	- functions -  matching structures & derivation methods (systems, interfaces, structures)

 - these differ in:
 	- focus/scope/interface